 There are three ways to play Stadia right now, and all of them are kind of a pain.
-These features will improve over time, but "everything will be better next year" seems to be one of the big themes with Stadia.
+These features will improve over time, but "everything will be better later" seems to be one of the big themes with Stadia.
 At present, just about everything about the experience of playing games on a console or PC is better.

 No matter which version of Stadia you get, you'll have to buy games individually.
 They range between $30 and $60, although they could get cheaper or more expensive in the future.